How can I receive support for basic needs, such as food and housing security?

 How can I access Wi-Fi hotspots and laptop loans and other technological resources?

-Whether you plan to take in-person, remote, or hybrid courses this fall, Cal State LA offers many technological resources to help you achieve academic success.
+Cal State LA offers many technological resources to help you achieve academic success.
 Find the support you need, including available computer labs, laptop and hotspot loans, tech support and more, on the Student Technology Resources website.

 How can I access mental health services and counseling?